-Diabetes symptoms vary depending on how much your blood sugar is elevated.
-Some people, especially those with prediabetes or type 2 diabetes, may not experience symptoms initially.
+Diabetes symptoms depend on how high your blood sugar is.
+Some people, especially if they have prediabetes, gestational diabetes or type 2 diabetes, may not have symptoms.
 In type 1 diabetes, symptoms tend to come on quickly and be more severe.

 When to see a doctor

-- If you suspect you or your child may have diabetes.
-If you notice any possible diabetes symptoms, contact your doctor.
+- If you think you or your child may have diabetes.
+If you notice any possible diabetes symptoms, contact your health care provider.
 The earlier the condition is diagnosed, the sooner treatment can begin.

 - If you've already been diagnosed with diabetes.
 After you receive your diagnosis, you'll need close medical follow-up until your blood sugar levels stabilize.